Car Payment Calculator

 How to use this calculator

-Enter the vehicle price, your down payment and trade-in, your sales tax rate, the interest rate (APR), and the term in months.
-The calculator shows your monthly payment, the amount financed, and total interest, with a breakdown of how the financed amount is built.
+Enter the vehicle price (the agreed purchase price before tax), your down payment, any trade-in value, your local sales tax rate, the interest rate (APR), and the loan term in months.
+The calculator shows:

 How car financing works